fran-cornachione/Databricks-ETL/README.md

 # ¡IMPORTANT!

 This Workflow is meant to be run on **Databricks**.
-If you try running it on Visual Studio Code, Google Colab, or any other environment, It will probably not work properly.
+If you try running it on Visual Studio Code, Google Colab, or any other environment, It will not work properly.

 (No need to install PySpark since it comes pre-installed in Databricks)